joostkremers/pandoc-mode/docs/index.md

 section [‘Settings Files’](#settings-files) for details.)

 A single document can have a separate settings file for each output format that Pandoc supports.
-These can simply be created by setting all options the way you want them for the first output format, save them, then choose another output format, set the required options, save again, etc. Because the name of a settings file contains the output format for which it was created, the different settings files won’t interfere with each other.
+These can be created by selecting the first output format, setting all options and save them, then choose another output format, set the required options, save again, etc. Because the name of a settings file contains the output format for which it was created, the different settings files won’t interfere with each other.

 When you select a new output format, Emacs checks if a corresponding settings file exists and loads it if one is found.
 If you change to a